Writing, research and projects

 Wild Ink

-I've got a weird little story in the brilliantly titled Wild Ink Anthology, Tenpenny Dreadfuls: Tales as Hard as Nails.
-Release date is 10 Sept, available via usual book retailers.
+I've got a grubby little story in the brilliantly titled Wild Ink Anthology, Tenpenny Dreadfuls: Tales as Hard as Nails.
+Release date 10 Sept '24, available via usual book retailers.
 50% of revenue is being donated to charity.
+My story 'Night Out, Lights Out' involves booze, hairballs, a rat and some fire...

 Dark Speculations